hadley/adv-r/dsl.md

 ## Latex

 The next DSL we're going to tackle is to convert R expression into their latex math equivalents.
 (This is a bit like plotmath, but for text output instead of graphical output.).
+Latex is the lingua franca of mathematicians and statisticians: whenever you want to describe an equation in text (e.g. in an email) you write it as a latex equation.

 It is more complicated than the HTML dsl, because not only do we need to convert functions, we also need to convert symbols.
 We'll also add a "default" conversion, so that if we don't know how to convert a function, we'll fall back to a standard representation.
 Like the HTML dsl, we'll also write functionals to make it easier to generated the translators.

 Before you begin, make sure you're familiar with

 * scoping rules
 * creating and manipulating functions
 * computing on the language

+### Latex mathematics

+Latex mathematics are complex, and [well documented](http://en.wikibooks.org/wiki/LaTeX/Mathematics).
+They have a fairly simple structure:

+* Most simple mathematical equations are represented in the way you'd type them into R: `x * y`, `z ^ 5`

+* Special characters start with a `\`: `\pi` = π, `\pm` = ±, and so on.
+There are a huge number of symbols available in latex.
+Googling for `latex math symbols` finds many [lists](http://www.sunilpatel.co.uk/latex-type/latex-math-symbols/), and there's even [a service](http://detexify.kirelabs.org/classify.html) where you can sketch a symbol in the browser and it will look it up for you.

+* More complicated functions look like `\name{arg1}{arg2}`.
+For example to represent a fraction you use `\frac{a}{b}`, and a sqrt looks like `\sqrt{a}`.

+* To group elements together use `{}`: i.e. `x ^ a + b` vs. `x ^ {a + b}`.

+* In good math typesetting, a distinction is made between variables and functions, but without extra information, latex doesn't know whether `f(a * b)` represents calling the function `f` with argument `a * b`, or is shorthand for `f * a * b`.

+### Goal

 Some cases that we'll want to handle: